-The following 14 rules summarize the FTC guidelines:
+The following 14 rules summarize FTC website disclosures guidelines:

 Proximity and Placement

-The Golden Rule: Always place your disclosures next to or as close to the underlying claim as possible for maximum effectiveness.
+The Disclosure Golden Rule: First, you must understand the Golden Rule: always place disclosures next to or as close to the underlying claim as possible for maximum effectiveness.
 The closer the disclosure is to the claim, the more effective and better off you will be.
 This is especially the case for disclosures which are an integral part of the claim.
 According to the FTC, disclosures that are an “integral” part of a claim are inseparable from it and should be placed next to the claim and on the same page.

 Lengthy or Complex Disclosures

 The FTC recognizes that some disclosures might be too long to place next to the claims they qualify.
-In this case, ideally you should place the disclosure on the bottom of the screen.
+In this case, you should place the disclosure on the bottom of the screen, but be sure to follow these rules:

 Rule #2: You should consider how the Web page will be displayed by all web browsers.
 Also, you should avoid webpage formats that discourage scrolling.